-The Safety Climate Assessment Tool for Small Contractors (S-CAT SC) is designed to help small construction company employers and their employees assess and improve their job site safety climate.
-In addition, employer and employee S-CAT SC responses shared with CPWR are being compiled to identify and develop materials and resources for small construction contractors to use to strengthen their company’s safety climate.
+The Safety Climate Assessment Tool for Small Contractors (S-CATsc) is based on the structure and content of the original S-CAT but was re-designed for use by smaller sized construction company employers.
+Companies can use the S-CATsc to conduct a needs assessment and then receive a report of what a company currently doing to strengthen their jobsite safety climate.
+In addition, employer and employee S-CATsc responses shared with CPWR are being compiled to identify and develop materials and resources for small construction contractors to use to strengthen their company’s safety climate.

 Click here to download a copy of the S-CAT SC workbook in English and click here for the Spanish version.
 The S-CAT SC workbook also contains ideas that you can use to help strengthen those areas where you feel your company could do better.
 Find free resources and materials to help you implement the ideas below.

 The S-CATSC uses the following eight leading indicators to assess a company’s safety climate:

 - Promotes and Incorporates Safety as a Value

 - Ensures Accountability at All Levels